 I am very interested in obtaining these transistors by TeKaDe.
 If you know about TeKaDe's earliest semiconductors, or have have some for sale or trade, please

-TKD junction transistors were all in the GFT series, although some do not include this prefix on the can.
+TKD junction transistors were all in the GFT series, although some do not include this prefix on the body.
 GFT stands for Germanium Flächentransistor, that is 'germanium junction transistor'.

 Here is a GFT21 transistor.
 It is painted in the characteristic red, and has the company logo and also the part number printed on it.
 There is no qualifier to the part number on this example.
 Radiomuseum lists five possible qualifiers: /15, /15A, /15B, /30 and /30A.
 It also states that versions were offered for hobbyists/kits with the marking NF21, NF7 or NF8.

-I am very interested in obtaining any transistors by TeKaDe in this bell-shaped package.
+I am very interested in obtaining any transistors by TeKaDe in either of these shapes, or any painted red.
 If you know where any are for sale or trade, please

-TeKaDe made an early power transistor, type GFT2006, in an idiosyncratic cylindrical package.
-My image shows examples with the suffix /30, there exist other suffixes, possibly including none.
+TeKaDe made an early power transistor, type GFT2006, in an idiosyncratic cylindrical package with a threaded axail bolt and two pins, one on either side..
+My image shows examples with no suffix and with the suffix /30.
+I believe that there exist also suffixes /60 and /90.

 I am interested in obtaining examples of this transistor with suffix other than /30.
 If you know where any are for sale or trade, please